wannesm/dtaidistance/README.md

 - The `max_dist` argument turned out to be similar to Silva and Batista's work on PrunedDTW [7].
 The toolbox now implements a version that is equal to PrunedDTW since it prunes more distance measures.
-Additionally, a `use_pruning` argument is added to automatically set `max_dist` to the Euclidean distance.
+Additionally, a `use_pruning` argument is added to automatically set `max_dist` to the Euclidean distance, as suggested by Silva and Batista, to speed up the computation.
+- Support in the C library for multi-dimensional sequences in the `dtaidistance.dtw_ndim` package.

 ## Installation